 - Install a desk or “command center” for planning purposes; it fosters organization and the workspace can be used as a “coffee break” center as well.

 - Plan your project in phases.
 While you may not want to prolong the total time a kitchen remodel takes, completing the work in stages over the course of a year or two may allow you to realize the kitchen of your dreams.
 Think about completing major installations first and leaving the color, decor and accessory changes for later.
-Alternatively, install new floors, cabinets and countertops, but leave new appliances or furniture for another time.
+Alternatively, install new floors, custom cabinets and countertops, but leave new appliances or furniture for another time.

 At The Kitchen Master, we offer cabinets from Omega, Dynasty, Decor and Homecrest, some of the top names in the business, and we have been serving area residents for almost 40 years.
 We are confident that we can help bring your perfect kitchen to life.
 Browse choices for custom kitchen cabinets online, and then come visit us at our 4,000 square foot showroom, conveniently located in Naperville.
 Browse at your leisure, hone your preferences, and be inspired with pictures of actual rooms.